Subscribe to updates

 - A presumption in favour of openness

-The call-in form also mentions a public petition requesting that Northumberland County Council sell the Hexham Old Fire Station to Sir Antony Gormley, which went live on the council's website on 7 November 2025, prior to the cabinet meeting.
-The councillors suggest that the cabinet did not take sufficient notice of the petition.
+The call-in form also referred to a public petition requesting Northumberland County Council to sell the Hexham Old Fire Station to Sir Antony Gormley, which went live on the council's website on 7 November 2025, prior to the cabinet meeting.
+It was argued that the council's constitution states that petitions are a way for members of the public to get their voices heard, and that the council wants to take account of the public's views.

 Attendees